Troubleshooting and temporary procedures

 Always stop your schedules with:

 when you are using XARCOS; otherwise it will keep a busy status and the next operations will become impossible to perform.

-Are your schedules old?
-With ESCS 0.4 it is necessary to delete from old schedules all the post-scan wait times, as the system now takes automatically care of computing and applying proper delays according to the deceleration ramps duration.
+Are your schedules very old?
+It is now necessary to delete from old schedules all the post-scan wait times, as the system takes automatically care of computing and applying proper delays according to the deceleration ramps duration.
 If you specify a wait time in your post-scan procedures, it will add to the system-computed delays.